Rome Noon Optimist Club hosts 59th pancake breakfast

 Area residents and their families fought the rainy morning weather on Saturday with good company and hot fluffy pancakes.

-The Rome Noon Optimist Club hosted their 59th annual pancake breakfast Saturday morning.
+The Rome Noon Optimist Club hosted its 59th annual pancake breakfast Saturday morning.

 Walking into the Rome Civic Center on Jackson Hill, people were hit with the sweet smell of pancakes, sausage, maple syrup and fresh coffee.
 Volunteers bustled through the dining room and steam filled cooking room, making sure everyone had a plate and tables were getting cleaned up.